 - A company can enjoy the right to use high-cost assets without investing in them, which otherwise it could not have afforded.

-- The funds are saved for other business activities, which otherwise would have blocked in the assets.
+- The funds are saved for other business activities, which otherwise would have been blocked in the assets.

 - The company is saved from the risk of an asset becoming obsolete as the company is not investing in the said asset.

 - An option is available to the company at the end of the lease period to buy the asset.

-- Periodic payments are to made, and funds need to be made available for the same.
+- Periodic payments are to be made, and funds need to be made available for the same.

 - Ownership of the asset is not available to the lessee.

 - The present value of future obligations will be considered as a debt of the company.

-An entity should consider various facts such as availability of funds, nature of the asset, a period for which asset is required.
-Then only a decision can be taken whether leasing will be beneficial or not.
+An entity should consider various facts such as the availability of funds, the nature of the asset, and the period for which the asset is required.
+Then only a decision can be taken on whether leasing will be beneficial.

 This article has been a guide to Lease and its Meaning.
-Here we discuss components, types, how does it work along with advantages, disadvantages, and its differences from rent.
+Here we discuss components, types, how it works, along with advantages, disadvantages, and its differences from rent.
 You can learn more from the following articles –